ByteMansion/TechBasics/README.md

 This manual is about how to add git branch name into bash prompt, which is important and useful for software engineers working on large program.

 ## !Note
-If you notice that LaTex syntax cannot display well on some github page, please git clone this repo and review the page in your local machine and a Latex-support app, such as [vscode](https://code.visualstudio.com/) with a markdown extention.
+If you notice that LaTex syntax cannot display well on some web page, there are 2 ways to solve it.

+1. Please git clone this repo and review the page in your local machine with a Latex-support app, such as [vscode](https://code.visualstudio.com/) with a markdown extention.
 All manuals are wrote in vscode and display absolutely well.
-I have found several different points bwetween github page and standard LaTex syntax(vscode supports), such as newline symbol, escape character, Greek upper case letters, etc.
+2. If you are using Google Chrome web browser, you can download [Tex All The Things](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn) extension, which can render LaTex well except for certain Greek letters.

 Sometimes, I adjust several docs for a well symbol or formula rendering, which may lead to incompatibility with local LaTex app.

 If anything is wrong or you have a better solution to this possible problem, please feel free to let me know.

 ## Author and Contact